-Whitney joins The Woods after several years of teaching and conducting research in the fields of conservation.
+Whitney joined The Woods after several years of teaching and conducting research in the fields of conservation.
 She holds a Ph.D. in Environmental and Natural Resource Policy from SUNY-ESF.
-Growing up in Western New York, Whitney was an early explorer of all things outdoors and over the years has continued to connect with the environment through her work as a science educator, camp counselor, naturalist, and executive director of the U.S. Society for Ecological Economics.
-A firm believer in the “hands-on, minds-on” model of connecting people to nature, she is excited to work with the Baltimore Woods community to promote the true power of place right here at home in Central New York.
+Growing up in Western New York, Whitney was an early explorer of all things outdoors and over the years has continued to connect with the environment through her work as a science educator, camp counselor, and naturalist.
+A firm believer in the “hands-on, minds-on” model of connecting people to nature, she is excited to workwith the Baltimore Woods community to promote the true power of place right here at home in Central New York.
 Whitney is an avid volleyball player, hiker, and traveler and looks forward to meeting you at The Woods!

 Tom Meier, Camp Director